 Jigg’s Dinner Slow Cooker

-In addition to the corned beef, you only need a few other ingredients: a head of cabbage, carrots and potatoes.
+In addition to the corned beef for a St. Patrick’s Day Dinner, you only need a few other ingredients: a head of cabbage, carrots and potatoes.
 Cabbage is super cheap, especially around St. Patrick’s day.
 Last year I bought one head of cabbage for less than $1.
 Sometimes you can add fresh onion, or onion powder, as well.

 You can buy baby carrots or regular carrots and peel and chop them up.
 For the potatoes, I prefer to buy Yukon Gold Potatoes and chop each one into four equal pieces.
 For the cabbage I like to dice it into chunks.